paultjensen/node-aws-dynamodb/README.md

 # node-aws-dynamodb
-Examples of NodeJS accessing AWS DynamoDB.
+Examples of NodeJS writing to and reading from AWS DynamoDB.